VChyperion/VChyperion/README.md

 ### Hey!
 I'm a second year Computer Science student looking to increase my skills and knowledge!
 A.I. and Software Dev are some of my big interests so I hope to express that here.

-I'm currently working on an encrypted note and calendar app as the current tools available in the market (Google, Outlook) are kind of insecure and hard to read :-(
+I'm currently working on an encrypted note and calendar app as the current tools available in the market (Google, Outlook) are hard to read and have weird navigation (imo)  :-(
 (A friend recently got a cookie stealing attack on his email services.
 Yikes)

 I have a couple years of experience with Python but I am always looking to expand my expertise.
 Java is the current language that I am focusing my time on though!